Hospitality and Tourism Management

-The B.S. in Hospitality and Tourism Management embodies the civic mission of the College by serving the needs of our students, neighboring communities and region.
-Hospitality and tourism management professionals today are not only required to have knowledge specific to their areas of concentration, but are also required to have an understanding of the humanities, behavioral sciences, social sciences and natural sciences.
-As such, all hospitality and tourism management majors are required to complete 60 liberal arts credits to enhance their logical reasoning, critical thinking, and ethical decision making.
+The B.S. in Hospitality and Tourism Management embodies the civic mission of the College by serving the needs of our students, neighboring communities and the region.
+While today's HTM professionals must have knowledge specific to their areas of concentration, they also benefit from a strong foundation in the humanities, behavioral sciences, social sciences and natural sciences.
+As such, all hospitality and tourism management majors at St. Joseph's are required to complete 60 liberal arts credits to enhance their logical reasoning, critical thinking and ethical decision making.
 Both the major and minor in HTM place strong emphasis on the general well-being of our environment.

-Career opportunities emerge in three distinct but interconnected areas: tourism, hotel management and health care hospitality.
+Career opportunities for HTM students emerge in three distinct but interconnected areas: tourism, hotel management and health care hospitality.
 The tourism concentration emphasizes sustainability, such as farm-to-table, ecotourism and agritourism.
 The hotel management concentration incorporates sustainability as its core.
 The health care hospitality concentration seeks to develop a new kind of professional who can contribute to traditional and nonprofit environments by complimenting the difficult work done by conventional medical staff.